Services and Methods

 Cooperative Academy, a 13-week course carefully crafted and designed to educate and train participants on the history, principals, and modern trends of cooperative enterprises; cooperative business development and management; community planning methods; cooperative finance; cooperative legal and tax implications; and lastly, provide practical exercises designed to empower participants through hands-on experience and a final work product designed to jumpstart a cooperative enterprise unique to the participants' needs and reality.

 Joint Fundraising & Reduced Fee-for-Service Model

-In addition, UCELC operates on a a fee-for-service model where cooperative enterprises beyond the start-up phase are charged a reduced/discounted rate for services in order to sustain the organization through nonprofit enterprise.
+In addition, UCELC operates on a fee-for-service basis where a non-member cooperative enterprise is charged a reduced/discounted rate for technical support by the organization.

-With this model, UCELC is better able to sustain itself and serve the community without compromising its mission and maintaining its independence and accountability to the broader community.
+With the joint fundraising and fee-for-service model, UCELC is better able to sustain itself and serve the community without compromising its mission or relinquishing its independence and accountability to its members, partners, and constituents.